addisonElliott/SCIC/README.md

     * Performed after place & route and includes the wiring delay as well as the propagation delay for gates
     * This is the final simulation and **should** mimic the real-life waveforms present on the chip

 The simulation in each case can be ran the same way except for one minor change.
 The *env.SCIC.tcl* file must be edited to set the simulation mode to the desired mode.
+Editing the file can be done using your favorite text editor (gedit, vim, nano, etc).
+Change the line `SIM_MODE` to the desired mode.

 ![Image 4](https://github.com/addisonElliott/SCIC/blob/master/images/image4.png?raw=true)

-Editing the env.SCIC.tcl file can be done using your favorite text editor (gedit, vim, nano, etc).
-Change the line `SIM_MODE` to `rtl`.
-In the remainder of this document, we will tell you to change the SIM_MODE to a different value and you will need to open this file using a text editor and change the value appropriately.

-Finally, we are ready to run our simulation on the project.
-Run the commands below.
+Run the following commands to simulate the design.
 There is no need to run the *cd* command if you are already at *$PHOME*.
 ```
 cd $PHOME
 sim